Tharun3111/Profile/README.md

 💬 Ask me about Machine Learning, Data Science, Python, R, SQL, and Deep Learning

-📫 How to reach me mahidhar1337@gmail.com
+📫 How to reach me tmalepati@crimson.ua.edu

-⚡ Fun fact I am also a fan of outdoor activities like hiking and camping
+⚡ Fun fact I am also a fan of outdoor activities like hiking and camping.

 <h3 align="left">Connect with me:</h3>
 <p align="left">